 “The Interstate Passport has the potential to dramatically streamline the transfer landscape in the West and nationally.
-Four funders – Carnegie Corporation of New York, the Bill & Melinda Gates Foundation, Lumina Foundation, and the U.S. Department of Education – have supported the program’s development.
+Five funders – Carnegie Corporation of New York, the Bill & Melinda Gates Foundation, ECMC Foundation, Lumina Foundation, and the U.S. Department of Education – have supported the program’s development.
 Their investments, leveraged by the participation of hundreds of faculty and academic and administrative leaders in the West and WICHE staff, have shaped its framework and processes.
 Thousands of students will benefit as more institutions join the Passport Network.”Jere Mock, WICHE Vice President of Programs & Services

-Interstate Passport® has been developed and rolled out in phases with funding from the Carnegie Corporation of New York, the Bill & Melinda Gates Foundation, Lumina Foundation, and a First in the World grant from the U.S. Department of Education.
+Interstate Passport® has been developed and rolled out in phases with funding from the Carnegie Corporation of New York, the Bill & Melinda Gates Foundation, ECMC Foundation, Lumina Foundation, and a First in the World grant from the U.S. Department of Education.
 It is managed by the Western Interstate Commission for Higher Education (WICHE), one of four regional compacts established by the U.S. Congress in the 1950s to facilitate the sharing of information and expertise in the higher education community.

 Carnegie Corporation of New York is a philanthropic foundation created by Andrew Carnegie in 1911 to do “real and permanent good in this world.”
 Current priorities in the foundation’s Urban and Higher Education program include upgrading the standards and assessments that guide student learning, improving teaching, ensuring that effective teachers are well deployed in our nation’s schools and promoting innovative new school and system designs.